-The bottom left button works as a back button and leads to a milestones and tracking page, adjusts settings, and sets alarms.
+The bottom left button works as a back button and leads to milestones and a tracking page, adjusts settings, and sets alarms.
 The button on the top right allows different tracking modes for cycling, walking, indoor or outdoor running, and cardio.
-The bottom right button scrolls through notifications, resting heart rate, active minutes, calorie burn, step counts, weather, and previous workout data.
-It can also control playback of smartphone music.
+The bottom right button scrolls through notifications, rest heart rate, active minutes, calorie burn, step counts, weather and previous workout data.
+It can also control the playback of smartphone music.

 For example, losing the heart rate monitor will save up to $90; color display and Connect IQ add $10 to the price; and adding a lactate threshold, advanced dynamics, and strava suffer score will double the cost of the watch.

 - Updated high resolution display works well both indoors and outdoors